icpc/ccs-specs/docs/draft/readme.md

 The following specifications are present:

 - Contest Control System requirements for the ICPC World Finals
+- JSON Format: the shared data model defining the JSON objects used across these specifications.
 - Contest API: an API specification for accessing information provided by a CCS.
-- Contest Archive Format: a format closely related to the Contest API for storing a contest on disk for archival.
+- Contest Package Format: a format closely related to the Contest API for storing a contest on disk.

 Furthermore, a tool and JSON schema specifications are available to validate an implementation of the Contest API.
 Run `check-api.sh -h`